aws-samples/aws-modernization-with-epsagon/content/30_Prerequisites/1_deploying_the_application.md

 {{% notice note %}}
 Note: This is a public bucket to host the static website.
 This name must be unique.
+If you encounter an Access Denied error, please note that it is mandatory to have permissions to create a public S3 Bucket.
 {{% /notice %}}

 Instead of `<BUCKET_NAME>` choose a unique name for the S3 bucket that will be created for the website.
 It can be any name!
 In the example, we are using `observability-workshop-ranrib`.